willemrt/3rdparty-woocommerce/README.md

 # WooCommerce PiwikPRO Integration

+## Description

-WordPress plugin: Provides the integration between WooCommerce and PiwikPRO.
+This is a WordPress plugin which provides the integration between WooCommerce and PiwikPRO.

-Will be required for WooCommerce shops using the integration from WooCommerce 2.1 and up.
+## Requirements

+WooCommerce 2.1 or later

+## Setup

+Go to Wordpress admin, click on Plugins > Add New, and install this plugin.